 Is it because they have 3 kids at home and ain’t got no time for that?
 Sweet, you should be mentioning that you understand that struggle, their lack of time for menial tasks, because of their 3 young kids who are currently all vying for their attention on the sales page for your web design services!

 (Again, your product/service doesn’t need to have anything to do with grocery pickup, but the common why of why they want to save time is important.)

 In order to determine how you need to structure your products and services to best meet your ideal clients needs, you need to understand their needs and why they make the decisions they do.

 You can figure this out by figuring out why they make the current buying decisions that they do.

 I don’t only think that you should use this knowledge in your sales pages by the way, you should use this knowledge in how you structure your products and services.

-If my ideal clients were girls who were already running online businesses, I’d obviously have it during the week.
-(Cheaper flights for all of us!
-A workweek hanging with the girls?
-Heck yes!)
+But if my ideal clients were girls who were already running online businesses?
+In this case, it would make sense to have it during the week!
+(Because hello cheaper flights and accommodations!
+Plus, a workweek hanging with the girls?
+Ummm…heck yes!)

 Knowledge of your ideal clients, their lifestyle and buying decisions helps you to not only develop a product/service that fits them, but also helps in your marketing message.

 It helps you speak their language and communicate like you’re their best friend who gets it!